 Call for UiO:Energy and Environment Convergence Environments 2024/2025

-UiO:Energy and Environment aims to fund up to four Convergence Environments in the 2024/2025 call.
+UiO:Energy and Environment aims to fund three Convergence Environments in the 2024/2025 call.

 Through UiO:Energy and Environment Convergence Environments, we aim to foster the development of an interdisciplinary culture as well as partnerships between researchers at UiO and external stakeholders (from the industry, governmental bodies and/or the society at large) within sustainable energy, climate and environment.
-UiO:Energy and Environment will fund the development of up to four new Convergence Environments.
+UiO:Energy and Environment will fund the development of three new Convergence Environments.

 On this page you will find all relevant information regarding the 2024/2025 call.
 Read more about the information meeting, phase I - submission of sketches and phase II - full application.
-Please note that this web page will be updated as the process progresses and the call and evaluation process is finalized.
+Please note that the timeline for phase II has been shifted slightly, and that there are minor adjustments to the call and application template.

 Timeline

-• September 19th 24 - Information meeting and speed dating event
+• September 19th 2024 – Information meeting and speed dating event.
+Presentation from the meeting.

-• November 8th 24 - Deadline for submitting sketches and suggestions for expert
+• November 8th 2024 – Deadline for submitting compulsory sketches and suggestions for expert

 Phase I - Sketches